benthecoder/blog/posts/lookart.md

 ![The Night Watch, Rembrandt van Rijn, 1642](/images/nightwatch.jpg)

 Last year when I visited museums in Boston and Seattle, I was always in a time crunch since I was only in the city for a few days, so I never had the luxury to _really_ look at art.
-To deeply study an artwork and letting whatever emotion bubble up from within me, and sitting with that emotion.
+To contemplate and deeply study an artwork, sitting with whatever emotion that bubbled up from within me, whether good or bad.

 Hopefully when I'm back in the U.S., I will have time to visit the museums there and take the time to appreciate art.